 Telefónica performs a continuous monitoring of the most significant risks that could affect the main companies comprising its Group.
 To achieve this, we have a Corporate Risk Management Model based on COSO (Committee of Sponsoring Organizations of the Treadway Commission) Risk Management Model, which allows to evaluate both the impact as well as the probability of occurrence.

-The most significant risks and uncertainties we face and that could affect the business, the financial condition, reputation, corporate image and brand, and the results, are included in the Annual Financial Report.
+The most significant risks and uncertainties we face and that could affect the business, the financial condition, reputation, corporate image and brand, and the results, are included in the Annual Report.

 - Audit and Control Committee